 Assassin snails lay yellow eggs that they deposit on a hard surface like the aquarium glass and aquarium decorations.
-They tend to lay one egg at a time and the eggs are usually in near each other.
-It only takes about two months for the eggs to hatch.
+They tend to lay one egg at a time and the eggs are usually near each other.
+It takes about two months for the eggs to hatch.

 Freshwater aquarium fish like:

 Be sure that the freshwater shrimp are larger than the assassin snail and that the snail is otherwise well-fed.
 You can also keep freshwater clams like the Asian Gold clam in the same tank as assassin snails.

 Assassin snails do best in tanks of at least 30-gallons in size.
 A larger tank works best because these snails grow to rather large sizes.
 Not only that, but they also feed on other snails.
 So, the tank needs to be big enough to keep other snails as well as the assassin snail population.

 Assassin Snail Water Parameters

 Assassin snails prefer stable water parameters.
 The tank should be filtered and heated.
 You should keep ammonia and nitrite levels at 0 ppm.
 Nitrate levels should also be kept low.
 If you add fertilizer or medication to your aquarium, make sure that they do not contain copper or other irritants that can kill snails.
 Aim to keep the water conditions at:

 - Aquarium pH: 7.0 – 8.0.